sapphirepp/sapphirepp/doc/examples/scattering.md

 @snippet{lineno} examples/scattering/config.h Velocity field

-Last, we have to close the namespaces again and end the include guard.
+Last, we have to close the namespaces and the include guard.

 @snippet{lineno} examples/scattering/config.h Close namespaces

-This concludes the `config.h` file.
-Next, we have to implement the `main` in the `scattering.cpp` file.

-## scattering.cpp
+### scattering.cpp {#mainFunction}

-In this file, we will define the `main` function for the scattering example.First, we include the header files we need:
+In this file, we will define the `main` function for the scattering example.
+First, we include the header files we need:

 @snippet{lineno} examples/scattering/scattering.cpp Includes